jcmdsbr/poc-aspnetcore-azure-service-bus/README.md

-# Sample Azure Service Bus in .Net Core :sunglasses:
+# Proof of Concept from Azure Service Bus in .Net Core :sunglasses:

 - This project shows how to implementation Azure Service Bus in .NET Core